Circulatory system: Heart

-The heart pumps blood to all parts of the body providing nutrients and oxygen to every cell, and removing waste products.
-The left heart pumps oxygenated blood returned from the lungs to the rest of the body in the systemic circulation.
-The right heart pumps deoxygenated blood to the lungs in the pulmonary circulation.
+The heart pumps blood to all parts of the body.
 In the human heart there is one atrium and one ventricle for each circulation, and with both a systemic and a pulmonary circulation there are four chambers in total: left atrium, left ventricle, right atrium and right ventricle.
-The right atrium is the upper chamber of the right side of the heart.
-The blood that is returned to the right atrium is deoxygenated (poor in oxygen) and passed into the right ventricle to be pumped through the pulmonary artery to the lungs for re-oxygenation and removal of carbon dioxide.
-The left atrium receives newly oxygenated blood from the lungs as well as the pulmonary vein which is passed into the strong left ventricle to be pumped through the aorta to the different organs of the body.

 Pulmonary circulation

-The pulmonary circulation is the part of the circulatory system in which oxygen-depleted blood is pumped away from the heart, via the pulmonary artery, to the lungs and returned, oxygenated, to the heart via the pulmonary vein.

 Oxygen-deprived blood from the superior and inferior vena cava enters the right atrium of the heart and flows through the tricuspid valve (right atrioventricular valve) into the right ventricle, from which it is then pumped through the pulmonary semilunar valve into the pulmonary artery to the lungs.
 Gas exchange occurs in the lungs, whereby CO_{2} is released from the blood, and oxygen is absorbed.
 The pulmonary vein returns the now oxygen-rich blood to the left atrium.

 A separate circuit from the systemic circulation, the bronchial circulation supplies blood to the tissue of the larger airways of the lung.